Best 11 Passwordless Authentication Solutions For Business (2026)

 Microsoft Entra ID Logo

 Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud-based identity and access management solution, currently trusted by over 1.2 billion identities globally to secure access to apps, devices, and data.
-If your organisation already runs Microsoft 365, Entra ID is likely working under the hood already.
+If your organization already runs Microsoft 365, Entra ID is likely working under the hood already.
 We think it’s the default choice for Microsoft-heavy environments, and the depth of native integration is hard to match.

 Customers consistently flag licensing complexity as the biggest frustration.
 Key security features like automatic access reviews and advanced risk-based sign-in protection sit behind the Premium P2 tier, and the licensing matrix isn’t always clear about what lives where.
 That price step catches teams off guard.
 Some customer reviews note that admin settings are fragmented across multiple portals, slowing down configuration and troubleshooting.